redibox/memset/README.md

 ### Memset vs Cache

-Before diving into Memset, you should first understand when to use Memset over a common [Cache](https://github.com/redibox/cache) method.
+Before diving into Memset, you should first understand when to use Memset over the [Cache](https://github.com/redibox/cache) methods.

 Memset should be used for common top level datasets which are accessed across your application, which is not likely to frequently update.
 Cache should be used for low level specific datasets which are less likely to be accessed and frequently need updating.